 Transitioning Your Warehouse for Split-Case Picking

-COVID-19 has changed many aspects of our every day lives.
-I was an avid online shopper before, but now it’s the only way I shop.
-Making the shift to split-case picking to fulfill eCommerce orders will diversify your operations, opening up a whole new sales channel.
-As brick and mortar sales continue to recede, you can’t afford not to explore the addition of split-case picking for eCommerce order fulfillment.
+Making the shift to split-case picking to fulfill e-commerce orders will diversify your operations, opening up a whole new sales channel.
+As brick and mortar sales continue to recede, you can’t afford not to explore the addition of split-case picking for e-commerce order fulfillment.